Zionist Movements in Munkács in the Interwar Period

 In approximately 1920, the Mizrachi movement was established in the town, and a year later the Tzeirei Mizrachi movement.
 Other Zionist youth movements operating in Munkács were Hechalutz Hatzair, Bnei Akiva, Tchelet-Lavan (Blau-Weiss) and Hanoar Hatzioni, as well as Beitar and Hashomer Hatzair.
 A scout movement, unrelated to Zionism, also operated in the town.
 The town had other Zionist bodies, national funds such as the JNF and WIZO, and more.

 The Zionist movements, especially the religious ones such as Mizrachi, were the subject of frequent attacks from the fervent Orthodox public that followed its anti-Zionist rabbis and admorim.
-Agudath Yisroel, despite being anti-Zionist, was pursued for its support of immigration to and settlement in Eretz Israel.
+Agudath Yisroel, despite being anti-Zionist, was pursued for its support of immigration to and settlement in Eretz Israel (Mandatory Palestine).

 In addition to attacks from outside, the Zionist movements in the town suffered many internal disputes.
 Sectarianism between the different streams and the limited options for immigrating to Eretz Israel gradually eroded their lively activities.
 Youths from religious homes found it difficult to acclimate to communal living during their Zionist training.
 The Communist party offered an alternative to the strains of poverty and depravation, which also undermined the Zionist movement.